commander-cli/commander/README.md

 ### Unit tests

+`COMMANDER_TEST_ALL` will enable all tests which are depending on external systems like docker or databases.
 Enables ssh tests in unit test suite and sets the credentials for the target host.
 `COMMANDER_SSH_TEST` must be set to `1` to enable ssh tests.

 ```
+export COMMANDER_TEST_ALL = 1
 export COMMANDER_TEST_SSH=1
 export COMMANDER_TEST_SSH_HOST=localhost:2222
 export COMMANDER_TEST_SSH_PASS=pass